Innovation and business strategy

 Frequency: Occasional

-Description: Business' or organization's plans to invest in advanced technologies over the next 12 months, by North American Industry Classification System (NAICS), business employment size, type of business, business activity and majority ownership, first quarter of 2025.
+Description: Use of artificial intelligence (AI) by businesses or organizations in producing goods or delivering services over the next 12 months, by North American Industry Classification System (NAICS), business employment size, type of business, business activity and majority ownership, third quarter of 2025.

 Frequency: Occasional